icanbwell/python-mcp-graphql-service-template/README.md

 5. Run cookiecutter:`cookiecutter -f https://github.com/icanbwell/helix-service-template.git -o ../`
 6. This will ask you for the parameters.
 Be sure to use your github repo name as the directory name
 7. After generation is complete, run `make devsetup` to set up your environment.
-8. In PyCharm, create a new docker compose interpreter and choose 'dev' as the service
+8. If using PyCharm, choose docker-compose as your interpreter and select the "dev" container.
+Use the Virtualenv Environment option and set the Interpreter as `/usr/local/bin/python3`
 9. Set pytest as the default test runner in PyCharm
 10. Run `make tests` to check that the simple test passes.
 11. Run `make up` to run your new service